gizm0bill/snake3d/blog-post-2.md

         this.segmentPositions.push( null );
         const lastCube = this.segments.last.object;
         [ lastPosition, lastQuaternion ] = [ lastCube.position.clone(), lastCube.quaternion.clone(), lastCube ];
-        // will create a new segment loop, see below this.cdr.detectChanges();
+        // trigger change detection, will create a new segment loop, see below this.cdr.detectChanges();
         return queueSteps;
       }, [] );